ImmutableSoft/Ricardian-Contracts/README.md

 Now the GitHub project contains the original PDF in main branch, and client agreemnts in other branches named after the client.
 See the 'SeanLawless' branch in this repo for an example.
 This works for any type of document, not just PDFs.
 Document collections and supplements can also be supported in the same manner using ZIP files - best practice is fixed filenames in master ZIP that match client ZIP - empty files in master ZIP for entirely user supplied material (photo of ID, etc.).

-# Immortalize/tokenize the agreement with an NFT using our Dapp (https://ecosystem.immutablesoft.org/)
+# Immortalize/tokenize agreement with NFT using [Immutable Ecosystem Dapp](https://ecosystem.immutablesoft.org/)

 ## Initial setup